fkirc/attranslate/README.md

 ```
 Options:
   -i, --input <inputDir>               the directory containing language directories (default: ".")
   -l, --source-language <sourceLang>   specify the source language (default: "en")
+  -t, --type <key-based|natural|auto>  specify the file structure type (default: "auto")
   -s, --service <service>              selects the service to be used for translation (default: "google-translate")
   --list-services                      outputs a list of available services
   -c, --config <value>                 supply a config parameter (e.g. path to key file) to the translation service
-  -k, --key-based                     uses the template file's values instead of the keys as translation source
   -f, --fix-inconsistencies            automatically fixes inconsistent key-value pairs by setting the value to the key
   -d, --delete-unused-strings          deletes strings in translation files that don't exist in the template
   -h, --help                           output usage information
 ```

 ## Contributing